-The fiscal year 2004-05 original budget totals \$5.0 billion, of which \$2.3 billion is in the General Fund.
-All other funds total \$2.7 billion and include expenditures of other governmental funds and enterprise fund departments such as the Airport (SFO), the Municipal Transportation Agency, the Water Department, the Clean Water Program, Hetch Hetchy Water and Power System, the Port, and the Hospitals (San Francisco General and Laguna Honda).
-The \$2.3 billion General Fund budget contains \$25 million from two proposed tax revenue sources, a business tax package (Proposition K) and a /4 percent increase in sales tax (Proposition J), both of which failed in the November 2004 General Election.
+The fiscal year 2005-06 original budget totals \$5.4 billion, of which \$2.5 billion is in the General Fund.
+All other funds total \$2.9 billion and include expenditures of other governmental funds and enterprise fund departments such as the Airport (SFO), the Municipal Transportation Agency, the Water Department, the Wastewater Program, Hetch Hetchy Water and Power System, the Port, and the Hospitals (San Francisco General and Laguna Honda).

 The Controller's Nine-Month Budget Status Report for fiscal year 2004-05 was released on May 3, 2005.
-The Report projected the General Fund year-end balance to be a \$124.2 million surplus, primarily attributed to the additional fund balance available from the prior year due to the timing of vehicle license fee remittances from the State, as well as expenditure savings largely driven by the Mayor's \$97 million, 18-month savings plan.
-As published in the Nine-Month Report, fiscal year 2004-05 General Fund revenues and transfers were projected to be \$45.28 million or 2.0 percent better than revised budget.
-Revenue surplus is primarily due to higher real property transfer tax, property tax, hotel room tax, health and welfare realignment, and sales tax revenues; offset by weakness in payroll tax, voter disapproval of both proposed taxes in November 2004 (i.e. Propositions J and K, as described above), property sale delays, and delays in anticipated court penalty revenues.
+The Report projected the General Fund year-end balance to be a \$124.2 million surplus, primarily attributed to the additional fund balance available from the prior year due to the timing of vehicle license fee remittances from the State, as well as expenditure savings largely driven by the Mayor's \$97.0 million, 18-month savings plan.
+As published in the Nine-Month Report, fiscal year 2004-05 General Fund revenues and transfers were projected to be \$45.3 million or 2.0 percent better than revised budget.
+Revenue surplus is primarily due to higher real property transfer tax, property tax, hotel room tax, health and welfare realignment, and sales tax revenues; offset by weakness in payroll tax, voter disapproval of two proposed taxes in November 2004 (i.e. Propositions J and K, as described below), property sale delays, and delays in anticipated court penalty revenues.

-The fiscal year 2004-05 budget includes an annual service payment from SFO to the City of \$19.2 million for indirect services.
+The fiscal year 2005-06 budget includes an annual service payment from SFO to the City of \$21.9 million for indirect services.
 However, separate from this indirect service payment, on March 31, 2004, the Office of the Inspector General (OIG) of the U.S. Department of Transportation released the results of its audit of certain payments made by SFO to the City for direct services during fiscal years 1997-98 through 2001-02.
 The OIG's audit found that the City had received approximately \$12.5 million of excess revenue from SFO during fiscal years 1997-98 through 2001-02 with respect to reimbursement for direct services from the City to SFO.
 In response to this finding, the audit recommends further review of SFO's payments to the City for direct services over the past five fiscal years.
 A final determination of the level of disallowance is still pending management review and possible appeal of up to the entire \$12.5 million for the five-year period.

 On March 21, 2005, the City Controller, the Mayor's Budget Director and the Budget Analyst to the Board issued the Three-Year Budget Projection (the "Budget Projection") as required by the Administrative Code.
-The Budget Projection forecast a \$102.2 million General Fund budget shortfall for fiscal year 2005-06, which reflected the estimated cost of providing the current level of City services through current business practices for General Fund supported operations, including the strategies implemented by the Mayor's \$97 million, 18-month savings plan for the period from January 1, 2005 through June 30, 2006.
+The Budget Projection forecast a \$102.2 million General Fund budget shortfall for fiscal year 2005-06, which reflected the estimated cost of providing the current level of City services through current business practices for General Fund supported operations, including the strategies implemented by the Mayor's \$97.0 million, 18-month savings plan for the period from January 1, 2005 through June 30, 2006.
 This plan was designed to backfill the revenue losses stemming from the voters disapproval of Proposition J (1⁄4 percent sales tax) and Proposition K (temporary 1/10th of 1 percent gross receipts business tax package) in the November 2004 election.
-By June 1, 2005, the Mayor will propose to the Board a balanced fiscal year 2005-06 budget which will close the estimated \$102.2 million budget gap and may use some or all of the following solutions: position reductions, programmatic changes, operation consolidations, possible adjustments in the State budget, various capital and equipment deferrals, one-time revenues, and savings from debt refinancing.
+On May 31, 2005, the Mayor issued his FY 2005-06 Proposed Budget to the Board balancing the forecasted \$102.2 million shortfall employing among other things the following solutions: position reductions, programmatic changes, operation consolidations, one-time revenues, and savings from debt refinancing.